inflaton/decentralized-antique-auction/README.md

 # Decentralized Antique Auction

+This sample dApp is the companion project of my blog
+<a href="https://mirror.xyz/0x90f2036E332dfAD451ba9E9C82366F4ba79173d8/aNVjOguN1DyT4vzUQTd74131lAYSIGmxSZu3nR2ST9M" target="_blank">Web3 POC - Decentralized Antique Auction</a>
-This sample dApp uses [Vue.js](https://vuejs.org/) for developing SPA as front-end and Truffle & Solidity for developing Smart Contracts as backend.
+.
+It uses [Vue.js](https://vuejs.org/) for developing SPA as front-end and Truffle & Solidity for developing Smart Contract as backend.

 Please refer to the following steps to deploy this DApp on EVM-compliant testnets and IPFS.